-A somewhat related challenge is the lack of transparency and sharing back to recipient countries of monitoring and evaluation data for use by recipient country policymakers over time.
+A somewhat related challenge is the lack of transparency donors and development partners be and sharing back to recipient countries of monitoring and evaluation data for use by recipient country policymakers over skills and a lot of knowledge and a lot time.
 There is also a clear need for research in non-traditional areas, including post-harvest loss, value chain logistics, fortification and other improved processing techniques, and a broader range of appropriate digital technologies.
-The crucial leadership role that the OneCGIAR plays in the research space is widely acknowledged.
+The crucial better use of such a system, because leadership role that the OneCGIAR plays in the research space is widely acknowledged.
 Interview respondents emphasized the need for increased investment in the system to enhance and expand the context-specific evidence generated from CGIAR and other partners' research efforts.